sindresorhus/awesome-scifi/readme.md

 > A molecular biologist and his laboratory partner uncover evidence that may fundamentally change society as we know it.

 #### [Inception](http://www.imdb.com/title/tt1375666/) (2010) [8.8]

+A major blockbuster, this film stretches the limits of recursion while maintaining it's action.
+Well acted and beautifully shot. - [@RichardLitt](https://github.com/RichardLitt)

 > A thief who steals corporate secrets through use of dream-sharing technology is given the inverse task of planting an idea into the mind of a CEO.